Story by Jeremy J. Ford

 There she found Michael.

-For the new few years, she confronted shoddy police work, obstruction by locals, stonewalling by Jeff Session's U.S. Attorney's office and character assassination of her son.
+For the next few years, she confronted shoddy police work, obstruction by locals, stonewalling by Jeff Session's U.S. Attorney's office and character assassination of her son.

 But she persisted.